dymmond/edgy/docs/queries/queries.md

 ## Selecting the database and schema

 By default the default schema and the default database is used.
-This are the `db_schema` and the `database` attributes of the registry.
+These are the `db_schema` and the `database` attributes of the registry.
 We can use different databases and schemas by using:

 `using(*, schema, database)`